-SNC Outperforms UNC: Fig. 7(a) and (b) shows the CPR data rates versus PSNR plot for news when there were ten and 20 streams, respectively.
-Fig. 7(c) and (d) shows the CPR data rates versus PSNR plot for foreman.
-We also have the un-repaired video quality, the original video quality without any CPR repairs, as a performance benchmark.
+a) SNC outperforms UNC: Fig. 7a and Fig. 7b showed the CPR data rates vs PSNR plot for news when there were 5 and 10 streams, respectively.
+Fig. 7c and Fig. 7d showed the CPR data rates vs PSNR plot for foreman.
+We also have the Un-repaired video quality, the original video quality without any CPR repairs, as a performance benchmark.

-From Fig. 7 it can be easily observed that SNC outperformed traditional UNC and un-repaired video in all transmission rates.
-When there were ten streams provided by MBMS, SNC provided up to 13.51 dB PSNR improvement for the news sequence and 19.71 dB PSNR improvement for the foreman sequence over un-repaired video when the data rate was larger than 17 Mbps.
-When there were 20 streams, the performance improvement over un-repaired video using SNC were up to 10.51 dB and 15.37 dB when the data rate was larger than 50 Mbps.
+From Fig. 7 it can be easily observed that SNC outperformed traditional UNC and Un-repaired video in all transmission rates.
+When there were 5 streams provided by MBMS, SNC provided up to 11.7 dB PSNR improvement for the news sequence and 16.7 dB PSNR improvement for the foreman sequence over Un-repaired video when the data rate was larger than 3 Mbps.
+When there were 10 streams, the performance improvement over Un-repaired video using SNC were up to 9.9 dB and 13.9 dB when the data rate was larger than 6 Mbps.
 For UNC, the peers needed $\sum{j=1}^{15} B_j$ innovative native or NC packets before any repairing could be performed.
 However, for the SNC scheme, peers could repair important frames as soon as sufficient NC packets of particular SNC types were received.
 Hence when bandwidth was low, the performance of SNC was much better than UNC.
-For example, at the transmission rate of 1 Mbps, SNC achieved 3.21 dB gain over UNC for the news sequence and around 5.39 dB gain for the foreman sequence where there were ten streams.
-When the bandwidth was higher, the number of received packets increased so that UNC recovered more packets and the performance of the two schemes became similar.
-Note that when there were ten streams, when the 802.11 data rate exceeded 17 Mbps, all the packets could be repaired for both news and foreman.
-However when there were 20 streams, even when the 802.11 data rate was almost at maximum, 50 Mbps, there were still packet loss.
-Therefore it is always better to choose SNC over UNC when the number of streams is large.
-We note that with the increase of CPR data rate, the slopes of the curves were reducing.
-We explain this phenomenon with following three reasons: 1) with the increase of CPR data rate, the packet loss rate was also increased, which reduced the effective bandwidth; 2) distortions of the frames in a GOP was not uniformly distributed.
-With the first few received packets, more distortion could be recovered through CPR; 3) the packet innovative probability reduced with the increased number of receiving packets.
+For example, at the transmission rate of 1.2 Mbps, SNC achieved 2.3 dB gain over UNC for the news sequence and around 4.6 dB gain for the foreman sequence where there were 10 streams.
+When the bandwidth was higher, the number of received packets increased so that UNC recovered more packets and the performance of the two schemes became c) foreman 5 streams similar.

+Fig. 7.
+PSNR for news and foreman under various CPR data rates.